 Labor & Employment Law: Curriculum & Courses

 Upon completion of first-year law classes, interested students may take one or more of the four gateway courses in the Labor and Employment Law program, highlighted below.
 These four courses are considered gateways because they prepare students for advanced courses, internships, and other experiential opportunities in different, yet interdependent, areas of labor and employment law.
-Marquette University Law School also offers a number of advanced labor and employment law courses that build upon the core curriculum, including, but not limited to:
+Marquette University Law School also offers a number of advanced labor and employment law courses that build upon the core curriculum.

 Labor law is a survey of the law of labor relations, including organization and representation of employees, strikes, picketing, boycotts, and collective bargaining.
 This class is strongly recommended for students interested in working with unions, both in the public and private sectors.

 Employee Benefits Law

 Employee Benefits Law examines the regulation of employer-sponsored pensions and welfare benefit plans.
 This course deals largely with the Employee Retirement Income Securities Act (ERISA), the Internal Revenue Code (IRC), and the ongoing impact of the Affordable Care Act (ACA) on the workplace.

 Employment Law, the catchall class of the Labor and Employment Law curriculum, provides a broad overview of major areas of law concerning the regulation of the workplace.
 Students will be introduced to common law, statutory, and constitutional areas of workplace law.

 Employment Discrimination Law concerns federal antidiscrimination statutory law under Title VII, the ADA, the ADEA, and related laws.
 The course examines how these laws seek to protect employees from unlawful discrimination in the workplace based on a number of protected characteristics.